tomreyn/linux_mtrr_size_fix/README.md

 reg06: base=0x0bde00000 ( 3038MB), size= 2MB, count=1: uncachable
 ```

-**A:** In my experience, on computers with an Intel CPU with integrated graphics, when you examine how many MTRRs to set, one register needs to be left available for the Intel DRM (direct rendering module) driver (i915/i965).
+**A:** In my experience, on computers with an Intel CPU with integrated graphics, when you examine how many MTRRs to set, one register needs to be left available for the Intel DRM (direct rendering module) integrated graphics driver (i915/i965).
 It will use it as write-back cache for onboard graphics memory.

-Your CPU, just like the one in the article, supports 7 MTRRS (reg00 to reg06).
+Your CPU, just like the one in the article, supports 7 MTRRs (`reg00` to `reg06`).
 So if you leave one for the integrated GPU, you can go with a 6 MTRR configuration, and `mtrr_spare_reg_nr=1`.
-While running with these settings, check the kernel log (dmesg / journalctl -k) to confirm whether the Intel DRM uses the leftover MTRR.
+While running with these settings, check the kernel log (`dmesg`) to confirm whether the Intel DRM uses the leftover MTRR.